coveo/source.coveo.com/_posts/2017-03-10-applying-site-search-best-practices-using-sitecore-part4 .md

 From a business perspective, this dashboard shows that the "Beattech Beatbox" is often added to wish lists, but not to cart.
 You might use this information to launch a special discount to invite your visitors to move this item from the wish list to the cart.

 ### 17. 18.
-19. Curate your content, your experience and focus on the data
+19. Curate your content, your experience, and focus on the data

-The last three topics are business decisions that every organization must make when it comes to search, relevance, site navigation and content management.
+The last three topics are business decisions that every organization must make when it comes to search, relevance, site navigation, and content management.

 I do not have a step by step solution to curate your content or improve your experience.
 But if you follow the 16 first best practices, you will have the right tools to help you in that task.